What Are the Best Colors for Business Signs?

 Another way to improve the legibility of your sign is to consider backlighting, face-lit channel letters or LED signs.
 By adding illumination to your signage, you can make it stand out and increase readability in the dark.
 The best outdoor sign colors offer high contrast for maximum visibility, but white light is usually a sound choice as the best color for backlit signs.
 Plenty of other colors still work well, but sometimes, they are more effective as accents than the main text color.

 If you want your sign visible at night, internally illuminated is a great way to do so.
 Businesses that are open 24 hours or want to continue advertising after the sun goes down can benefit greatly from an always-on sign.
-Many depend on it, and one report from the Sign Research Foundation found that businesses estimated an 11% drop in sales if government regulations prevented them from illuminating their signs.
+Many depend on it, and one report from Charles R. Taylor at Villanova University found that businesses estimated an 11% drop in sales if government regulations prevented them from illuminating their signs.
 This statistic shows what a valuable role signage plays in marketing for many companies.

 What Is the Best Color for a Sign?